wan00000/to-do-list-app/README.md

 # To-Do List App

-This repository provides a starter template for creating applications using React+Vite and AWS Amplify, emphasizing easy setup for authentication, API, and database capabilities.
+This repository demostrate the creation of web application using React+Vite and AWS Amplify, emphasizing easy setup for authentication, API, and database capabilities.

 ## Overview